Dolmen - Structures of Time

 Oil on Canvas

 Dolmen II - Matter is not inert.
-These works register time, pressure and transformation, revealing material as an active participant rather than a passive support.
-Surfaces carry the evidence of process, where change is continuous and unresolved.
+These works register time, pressure and transformation, revealing material as an active participant rather than a passive surface.
+Change remains continuous and unresolved.

 SÉAN COTTER